- IU Bloomington

 Jordan Hall 149

-Our climate is rapidly changing and it is critical that we be able to predict which species will have the capacity to adapt to change and why.
-My current research interest is focused to study the migratory behavior and physiology of a model songbird species, the dark-eyed junco or ‘snowbird.’
-My research idea proposes to study the neurological basis of migratory behavior and reproductive timing of closely related populations of juncos that reside in the same environment in early spring, but differ in their response.
+Environmental change alters environments, and migration research may make it possible to predict which species will have the capacity to adapt to changing climate and how.
+Singh's research studies the mechanisms junco sub-populations use while still living on their wintering range to enhance the likelihood of achieving a match with their ultimate breeding environment.
+Singh is looking at migratory behavior and reproductive timing of closely related populations of juncos that reside in the same environment in early spring, but differ in their response to climate change.
 While one population is setting up territories and preparing to breed, the other is preparing to migrate north and breeds only after migrating.
-Our research goal is to learn how they accomplish that in order to develop predictions about the capacity of avian populations to adapt to our changing climate.
+Further, he is using tools to assess how the environment influences their physiology and behavior.
+Collectively, these studies will address the capacity of avian populations to adapt their migration and reproduction timing to environmental change.